Configure a Databricks Unity Catalog Integration

 Permissions

-• Databricks service principal (required): This service principal is used continuously by Immuta to orchestrate Unity Catalog policies and maintain state between Immuta and Databricks.
-In the automatic setup option, Immuta also uses this service principal to create the Immuta-managed catalog.
+A Databricks user authorized to create a Databricks service principal must create one for Immuta.
+This service principal is used continuously by Immuta to orchestrate Unity Catalog policies and maintain state between Immuta and Databricks.
 This service principal needs the following Databricks privileges:

 Authentication